 Cerebellum

 Kolmogorov-Smirnov testindicated that the T1 values in GM regions of the cerebellum were not normally distributed (p≤.05).
-A Mann-Whitney U test indicated significant age-related differences in average T1 measurements in 9 GM regions of Cerebellum.
-The average T1 values of old participants measured in bilateral Cerebellum III, cerebellum IV V, Cerebellum X, Cerebellar Vermis u 4 5 and Cerebellar Vermis u 9 were significantly greater than those of the young group as seen in Fig 2.b.
+A Mann-Whitney U test indicated significant age-related differences in average T1 measurements in 9 GM regions of the cerebellum.
+The average T1 values of old participants measured in bilateral Cerebellum III, Cerebellum IV V, Cerebellum X, Cerebellar Vermis u 4 5 and Cerebellar Vermis u 9 were significantly greater than those of the young group as seen in Fig 2.b.
 Similarly, a Kolmogorov-Smirnov test indicated that T1 values measured in WM regions in the cerebellum did not have a normal distribution (p ≤ .05).
 The results of the Mann-Whitney U Test showed that the average T1 value measured in left Cerebellum IX, bilateral Cerebellum X and Cerebellar Vermis u 4 5 of the old participants were significantly higher than those of young participants (Fig. 2.c.).

 Cortex